Camp Banning |

 This was the first white settlement in the state.
 The presidio was built to protect Mission de San Diego de Alcalá (1769) (state marker).
 Attacked by Indians soon after it was built, the compound was then stockaded.
 The mission moved six miles east in 1774 to its present site on San Diego Mission Road (restored in the 1940's), but the presidio stayed here on Presidio Hill.
 Known as El Presidio Real (The Royal Garrison) after 1774.
 The wooden structures were replaced with adobe structures beginning in 1778.
 In 1795 an esplanade, powder magazine, and barracks were added to the compound.
 The garrison reached its peak of 100 men in 1819.
 See also Life on Presidio Hill under the Spanish Flag by William Smythe, from the San Diego Historical Society

 The Mexican army took over in 1822.
 The Mexican governor of Alta California resided here from 1825 to 1829.
 The Mexicans abandoned the post in 1831.
 By 1836 the compound was in ruins.
-The Mexicans built a new earthwork on Presidio Hill in 1838 to protect the town, which was established in 1835.
+The Mexicans built a new earthwork on Presidio Hill in 1838 to protect the town, which was formally established in 1835.
 This work later became Fort Stockton (1) (see below).
 The present-day Presidio Park was created in 1929, although much of the original site has been lost to development.
 The Serra Museum was built on site in 1929.
 The Junipero Serra Memorial was erected in 1913.
 Presidio state marker

 See also The Royal Presidio of San Diego from California History and Culture Conservancy